Clydesdale Harriers

 Clydesdale Harriers are an athletics club, founded in 1885.
 It was Scotland's first amateur open athletics club with the object of promoting amateur athletics generally and cross country running in particular.

+The club uses the athletics track at the St Peter the Apostle High School and train on Tuesday and Thursday evenings.

 History

 Foundations

 Clydesdale Harriers was founded in May 1885 and based in Glasgow and had five sections within the city boundaries and sections were also maintained in Lanarkshire, Dunbartonshire, Ayrshire, Renfrewshire as well as in the towns of Greenock, Ayr and Airdrie.
-As the sections developed they became independent clubs and such as Greenock Glenpark, Monklands and Paisley Harriers clubs owe their start to Clydesdale, as well as private schools' former-pupil clubs (such as Fettesian-Lorettonian Club) and teams from universities.
+As the sections developed they became independent clubs.
+Clubs such as Greenock Glenpark AC, Monklands AC and Paisley Harriers clubs owe their start to Clydesdale, as well as private schools' former-pupil clubs (such as Fettesian-Lorettonian Club) and teams from universities.
 As was common, sportsmen were often affiliated to clubs in different sports and Clydesdale had links with cycling, boxing, skating and football clubs with a particularly strong link with the Rangers club.
 Indeed, several founders of the Rangers were also founder members of the Harriers.
 When Celtic FC was founded they signed up several Harriers including Tom Maley and his brother Willie, who went on to become one of their greatest managers of all time and incidentally President of the Scottish Amateur Athletics Association (SAAA).
 Up to the first war, the club provided numerous champions and won 14 Scottish National Team Championships.